 - Focus action on the safety of acoustic toys

-- Focus on the safety of buffer balls and similar products
+- Focus on the safety of puffer balls and similar products 2021

-- Focus on the safety of baby dolls and baby doll sets
+- Focus on safety of baby dolls and baby doll sets

 - Focus on safety of carnival costumes 2019

-- Focus on safety of carnival costumes 2021
+- Focus on the safety of carnival costumes 2021

 - Focus on safety of cheap toys from fairgrounds